ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms.
 Mostly cloudy, with a low around 44.
-West wind around 14 mph, with gusts as high as 24 mph.<br></div>
+West wind around 14 mph, with gusts as high as 24 mph.
+Chance
+         of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">